ysugimoto/vintage/README.md

-# Vintage
+# vintage

-`Vintage` is a Fastly VCL runtime inside a Edge.
+`vintage` is a Fastly VCL runtime in a Edge.
 This project provides runtime and transformer, vintage transpiles your VCLs into executable code on the edge (e.g Fastly Compute).

 This project is subset of [falco](https://github.com/ysugimoto/falco), which is VCL linter and interpreter.